 The overarching message shared by the Sierra Leonean stakeholders towards EBAFOSA was simple, yet profound.
 That EBAFOSA is the timely policy-action framework to ensure commitment can be backed by tangible action, the missing link in not only Sierra Leone but Africa’s development undertaking.
 EBAFOSA was hailed as a timely mechanism to ensure progression from commitment to implementation of the Paris agreement and the Agenda 2030.
-The Minister of Agriculture, Forestry and Food security Hon Amb.
-Prof Monty P Jones noted that the EBAFOSA model of convening mutual partnerships among both state and non-state actors is the only way to upscale the contextual, workable solutions in the continent and achieve the SDGs.
+The Minister of Agriculture, Forestry and Food security Hon Amb Prof Monty P Jones noted that the EBAFOSA model of convening mutual partnerships among both state and non-state actors is the only way to upscale the contextual, workable solutions in the continent and achieve the SDGs.
 The honorable minister noted for example workable technologies being applied in isolation could be harmonized for coordinated application towards a common aim and result in bigger impacts.

 The honorable minister further noted the need for broad scale mindset change among both state and non-state actors towards addressing challenges of food & livelihood security and the EBAFOSA inclusive approach involving both state and non-state actors is addressing this need.

-The EBAFOSA Sierra Leone was officially chaired by the Deputy Minister of Lands, Country Planning & Environment Hon Mamoud Tarawalie.
+The EBAFOSA Sierra Leone was officially launched by the Deputy Minister of Lands, Country Planning & Environment Hon Mamoud Tarawalie.
 In his remarks, the Minister noted that the EBAFOSA strategic approach is already a government priority hence EBAFOSA fits within the government programme and is country owned.
 He noted that achieving objectives of government policy needs collaboration between both state and non-state actors and pledged government support for EBAFOSA as it bridges this gap in supporting government achieve its climate change, environmental and food & livelihood security objectives.
 He noted that positioning environment and climate action as a solution to socio-economic development as EBAFOSA is doing is laudable and pledged his ministry’s full support for EBAFOSA.

 The minister further added that EBAFOSA is responding to global and continental challenges and in the process providing solutions at the country level and should be embraced by all.

-The UN country team was fully involved.
+The UN country team was also involved.
 The UN resident coordinator and UNDP resident representative Mr Sunil Saigal appreciated the EBAFOSA concept of linking sustainable agriculture with clean energy for complementarity and optimized outcomes as crucial for progress in combating climate change and achieving socio-economic development.
 He also noted the EBAFOSA inclusivity of bringing state and non-state actors including resident UN agency in the principle of “one UN” as the innovative approach to ensure progress from cliché statements to practicality.
-He noted the urgent need to engage private sector in development matters not just as a “donor” but as a “partner” engaging in a business venture to get a return as the way to sustainably engage private sector in climate action.
+He noted the urgent need to engage private sector in development matters not as a “donor” but as a “partner” engaging in a business venture to get a return as the way to sustainably engage private sector in climate action.
 He noted that private sector innovates and need labour and markets and through inclusive mutual partnerships on EBAFOSA, this can be realized.
 He further added that EBAFOSA is a timely framework to convert commitments of the Paris agreement and Agenda 2030 into tangible results towards realization.
 He pledged the UN Country office’s support for EBAFOSA including technical and financial support to ensure EBAFOSA Sierra Leone provides the framework to deliver their climate change and food security programmes.

 On her part, the UN FAO country representative Mrs Nyabenyi Tito Tipo noted that harmonizing policy across countries to address shared challenges and contextualizing implementation to country is crucial for rapid progress in addressing climate and food security challenges shared across the continent.
 She applauded the timeliness of EBAFOSA in rallying this harmonization.
 She further noted the theme in the upcoming COP22 is on implementation noting EBAFOSA launch in time to support Sierra Leone in implementing the Paris agreement.
 She further noted UN FAO will integrate EBAFOSA in implementing its Climate Smart Agriculture initiative.
 She further noted the EBAFOSA mandate to build climate resilient food systems resonates positively with implementing the theme of this year’s World Food Day – “Climate is changing and Food & Agriculture must Change”.
 She pledged UN FAO support for EBAFOSA activities in climate proofing food systems in Sierra Leone.